Palkulangara Devi Temple

-Coordinates - 8°29'15"N 76°56'1"E

 History

 Legend has it that the main deity was installed by Arjuna.
 After installing the deity, Arjuna sent an arrow to the ground and it made way to a pond of milk, and the milk from the pond was used for Abhisheka.
-Palkulangara means the banks of the pond of milk(Pal - Milk, Kulam - Pond, Kara - Banks).
-The pond in the back of the temple.
+Palkulangara means the banks of the pond of milk (Pal - Milk, Kulam - Pond, Kara - Banks).
+The pond is in the back of the temple.

 Ancient Recordings

 This temple is also recorded in the stories of Nala and Damayanti.
 There is a section in which Nala asks his messenger swan to visit Palkulangara Devi and take the blessings of the Goddess en route to delivering the messages to his lady love Damayanti.
 The existence of this temple is recorded in many ancient scriptures.

 Deities and Sub-Deities

-The Goddess Parvati in Her manifestation as Goddess Tripura Sundari along with Goddess Kali are the main deities in this temple.
-One important aspect of the temple is that the Goddess Durga manifests as the Temple Bhagavathi and Kali as Oorutu Amma, both being avatars of Adi Parashakti.
+Parvati in her manifestation as Tripura Sundari along with Kali are the main deities in this temple.
+One important aspect of the temple is that Durga manifests as the Temple Bhagavathi and Kali as Oorutu Amma, both being avatars of Adi Parashakti.
 Karthika is considered as the star of the deity.

 There are many upadevathas (sub-deities) adjacent to the temple, and it has been remade, according to the Deva Prashnam by expert astrologers recently.